milador/RaspberryPi-Joystick/XACGamepad/README.md

   7.1.
 Create a new gadget

 ```
-sudo nano /usr/bin/xacgamepad_usb
+sudo nano /usr/bin/xac_gamepad_usb
 ```

   7.2.
-Add the following code to the xacgamepad_usb gadget and save it.
+Add the following code to the xac_gamepad_usb gadget and save it.

 ```
 # Created by https://github.com/milador/RaspberryPi-Joystick